datalad-handbook/book/docs/basics/101-120-sharelocal.rst

    $ cd DataLad-101
    $ tree

-There are a number of interesting things:
+There are a number of interesting things, and your room mate is the first to notice them:

+"Hey, can you explain some things to me?", he asks.
+"This directory here ``longnow``, why is it empty?"

-For one, the subdataset has a directory name, but apart from this, the ``longnow`` directory appears empty.
-Secondly, the PDFs in ``books/`` appear as they did in the original dataset on first sight:
+True, the subdataset has a directory name but apart from this, the ``longnow`` directory appears empty.

+"Also, why do the PDFs in ``books/`` appear so weird?
+They have this cryptic path right next to them, and look, if I try to open one of them, it fails!
+Did something go wrong when we installed the dataset?" he worries.

-They are symlinks pointing to some location in the object tree.
+Indeed, the PDFs appear just as they did in the original dataset on first sight: They are symlinks pointing to some location in the object tree.
+To reassure your room mate that everything is fine you quickly explain to him the concept of a symlink and the ``:term:`object tree``` of :term:`Git-annex`.

-But try to open them with a PDF viewer of your choice: They can't be opened.
-This mimics our experience when installing the ``longnow``
-subdataset: Right after installation, the ``.mp3`` files also could not be opened, because their file content was not yet retrieved.
-The textfiles contents, though, are present, and the files can be opened.
+"But why does the PDF not open when I try to open it?" he repeats.
+True, these files cannot be opened.
+This mimics our experience when installing the ``longnow`` subdataset: Right after installation, the ``.mp3`` files also could not be opened, because their file content was not yet retrieved.
+You begin to explain to your room mate how DataLad retrieves only small meta data about which files actually exist in a dataset upon a ``datalad install``.
+"It's really handy", you tell him.
+"This way you can decide which book you want to read, and then retrieve what you need.
+Note though that the text files contents are present, and the files can be opened -- this is because these files are stored in :term:`Git`.
+So you already have my notes, and you can decide for yourself whether you want to ``get`` the books."

-Lets start by examining the PDFs further.
-Try to get one of the books:
+To demonstrate this, you decide to examine the PDFs further.
+"Try to get one of the books", you instruct your room mate:

 .. runrecord:: _examples/DL-101-120-104
    :language: console